Trip Advisor Best of the best

 Brian Cant, Tartan Group: 250-592-3838, 250-888-8729 (cell) or brian@tartangroup.ca

-"Beautiful place"
+"Beautiful stay"